 You can check out the Town End Barn by the National Trust, the historic Clapper Bridge, and the Malham Smithy.

 If you were up for a walk, you can head over to Janet’s Foss waterfall that is supposedly the site of a fairy queen.

-Or, explore Gordale Scar that is a dramatic cavern in the cliff face.
+Or, explore Gordale Scar which is a dramatic cavern on the cliff face.
 It’s a mystery as no one knows how it was formed!